 She heard muffled whimpering.
 Sara.
 Sara scratching at the back screen door.
 Then: the sounds of movement.
 Her mother.
 Her mother opening the sliding glass door to let the old black lab in.
 The low rumble and click as the door was closed.
 Then—sounds of tired shuffling footsteps down the hallway—towards her, Melody’s, room.

 She dropped the paper and lay back on her bed as quickly and quietly as she could.
-If her mother caught her awake at this hour, she’d be upset.
+If Momma caught her awake at this hour, she’d be upset.
 Just as the bedroom door cracked open, Melody closed her eyes.

 She heard her approach the bed.
 She heard her take the stack of graded papers at the foot of her bed and place them on her desk.
-Then her mother took the magical proof she had stared at the past three hours and set it next to the graded stack.
-Or … that’s what she guessed was happening….
+Momma took the magical proof she had stared at the past three hours and set it next to the graded stack.
+Or … that’s what she guessed was happening ...